John0615/pico-crm/README.md

 # Pico-CRM (Housekeeping Edition)

-Lightweight, multi-tenant CRM built with Rust and Leptos.
-The MVP targets the core flow: customers -> orders -> schedules -> completion.
+Lightweight CRM built with Rust and Leptos.
+The current architecture direction is a single PostgreSQL database with shared tables scoped by `merchant_id`, while the MVP still targets the core flow: customers -> orders -> schedules -> completion.

 ## Status